ClacksterWorks/kicad-project-template/src/pcb/libraries/symbols/README.md

-# PCB
+# PCB Symbols

-KiCAD project files can be found here.
+Project symbol files can be found here.
 Change this document as needed.